Chilean occupation of Peru: Southern Peru

-The Tarapacá campaign began on the early hours of November 2, 1879.
+The Tarapacá campaign began in the early hours of November 2, 1879.
 A maritime bombing and subsequent landing at Pisagua proved successful for the Chilean troops, who quickly occupied the town and set it as their base from which to continue the invasion up north.
 Peruvian General Juan Buendía, who was in command of the Allied Southern Army at Tarapacá, was left in a difficult position.
 Pisagua and Iquique were his communication lines, and since May, Iquique was under blockade.
 The liberation of Pisagua then became his main objective.
 Buendía left Iquique on November 5, moving to Agua Santa, where his forces were to reunite.
 From here he marched to Porvenir, prior to moving north to join with Hilarión Daza.
 The Chilean advance had proven successful, however, as Peruvian troops and Chilean troops soon saw themselves fighting on November 19, in the Battle of San Francisco.

 As a result of the aforementioned battle, both sides had taken heavy casualties, and the Peruvian troops had soon retreated to nearby Tarapacá.
 The Chilean advance continued, however, and fighting resumed in the Battle of Tarapacá, where the defending troops saw themselves victorious, and the Chilean troops were forced to retreat.
 The victory, however, had no effect on the general campaign.
 The Allies left Tarapacá, withdrawing north-west to Arica on the coast, moving through the area close to the mountains to avoid the Chilean cavalry attack.
 They marched during twenty days at the cost of six casualties.
-Therefore, despite the defeat, Chile secured Tarapacá Province.
+Therefore, despite the defeat, Chile secured Tarapacá.
 This occupation of the southern provinces of the country were successful in that Chile was able to carry out its plans of using them as leverage against the Peruvian government during the war, with most of the territory being awarded to Chile, while Tacna was, almost in its entirety, returned to Peru.